• Tokyo & Osaka, Japan

 Atmosphere: 8/10 Food: 7.5/10

 Terry Black’s BBQ is America’s #1 buyer of prime beef.
 We learned this from a sweating but smiling pit master who is happy to talk to anyone that walks by.
-Online, it will tell you that Terry Black’s opens at 11 am, but on a Friday at 10:50 am (to avoid lines), we learned that it opened at 10:30.
+Online, it will tell you that Terry Black’s opens at 11 am, but on a Friday at 10:50 am (to avoid lines), we learned that it actually opened at 10:30.
 If you do get stuck in line, you can drink a beer while waiting.
 This place is always full by 11:30 am.
 Also, they have WIFI and air conditioning.
 Do avoid the dry cornbread.

 Top Bars